santiment/academy/src/docs/changelog/legacy-changelog/index.md

 - Copy assets to watchlist & save as watchlist table actions
 - Price graph 7 days column
 - Infographics available for watchlists.
-- Screener has new one infographic: Volume and Marketcap
+- Screener has a new infographic: Volume and Marketcap
 - Screener has a new 'Age consumed' filter

 Charts: